Daniel-Mietchen/pledges/faq.md

 ## Diversity, equity and inclusion

-* Am I willing to do my part to improve the situation?
+* Am I willing to
+  - do my part to improve the situation?
     - Yes
+  - sit on all-male panels?
+    - No, unless someone can explain to me why that would be a good idea for a given panel.

 ## Editing